Seabagel/202011-ValorantMuffin/README.md

 🍨🍦☕🥞 A Discord.js Bot
 that does a different things 🏔🌸⛩🎌🚅

+## Features:
+- **Case *inSenSiTIVE***
+- 🖥⌨ Gives the link to Github source code (aka this page)
+- 💂‍♂️🙏 Gives Valorant "Bravery" challenges
+- ⏳✔ Implemented: Re-roll that doesn't include duplicates
+- 🍞🙏 Recite bible verses
+- 📆⌚ Tells you time and date, based on country

 ### Usage:
 > Type "prefix" <command> <sub_command> in your discord chatbox